 “Apart from the lesser concerns of lower life forms, consider the ignorant animals we breed to employ in the manufacture of more of their kind, to do our business for us in the streets, to clean our plinths and pedestals as we look down our noses, as we guide the ships that sail to fight our just wars against the alien hordes with our sacred weapons born of the monetary ammunition tanks, they are thankful they are guided to our glory.”

-The parlour maid hired by the lord of the manor for his son was attributed with the chaotic quality of Satanic anarchy.
+The parlour maid hired for his son by the Lord of the Manor was attributed with the chaotic quality of Satanic anarchy.
 Deemed wanton and unwanted, she was banished to the poor house.
 Then after many years in the wilderness she returned from, where?
-Nowhere in particular, but she’d won a sparkling doctorate in cypher-funky, electric anti-novels and returned with a few escapades to tell about, and a futuristic, bizarre and carnal knowledge, like this, The Conversations.
+Nowhere in particular, but she’d won a sparkling doctorate in cypher-funky, electric anti-novels and returned with a few escapades to tell about, and a futuristic carnal knowledge, like this, The Conversations.
 The son of the Lord of the Manor just grinned inanely.

-At repeated intervals the algorithmic flux reset and reset itself.
+At repeated intervals the algorithmic flux set and reset itself.

 The proponents of “non-duellism” postulated from the podium on many abstract notions, all of which came down to one thing: there was no reason for anyone to enter a “duel” with anyone else because, if only everyone could see, the world and everyone in it were perfect as they were.
 The non-duellists proselytised and hypnotised with their spurious doctrine to extract wealth and acclaim by making it seem as if by listening to words the audience could improve their lot.
 By paying to listen to words they indulged in circular reasoning that dictated value came from value when all it brought was the debt of a price.
 Ironically, they entered a “duel” with themselves as individuals, as each tried to take on the impossible task of doing their best not to “duel” with anyone or anything else, including themselves.
 This was made to seem like it was for the audience’s own good and served the Party regime very well.